tomasferrarisenda/backstage/README.md

 </br>

 ### (Optional) Set up secrets for GitHub workflows
-This is only required if you intend to use GitHub workflows..
+This is only required if you intend to use GitHub workflows.

 Create these two repository secrets on your GitHub repo:
 - DOCKER_USERNAME: <your-dockerhub-username\>